Schillingerkurs/schillingerkurs.github.io/_pages/about.md

 Technical Skills: Python, SQL, R, Azure

+About me:  I am an applied economist with a PhD focusing on the links between politics and businesses in resource-rich, low-income countries.
+I researched in depth risks within commodity supply chains crucial for the Green Transformation, using Machine Learning, Econometrics, and Natural Language Processing.
+I’ve presented my findings to scholars and policymakers globally, contributing to discussions on economic development.

 ## Education

-- Ph.D. in Political Economy, Copenhagen Business School, 2024
+- Ph.D. in Political Economy, Copenhagen Business School (CBS), 2024
-- M.Sc. in Economics, Københavns Universitet, 2019
+- M.Sc. in Economics, Københavns Universitet (KU), 2019
 - B.Sc. in Economics, Universität Heidelberg, 2016

 ## Work Experience

-### Research Fellow  (since 2024)
+### Research Fellow, CBS  (since 2024)

 - After defending my dissertation, I continue conducting quantitative research on the political economy of resource-rich, low-income countries.
 -  I collect, process and analyze unstructured administrative records and